-We have audited the combined financial statements of Mississippi Home Corporation (the "Corporation"), an instrumentality of the State of Mississippi, as of and for the years ended June 30, 2023 and 2022, and the related notes to the combined financial statements, which collectively comprise the Corporation's basic combined financial statements as listed in the table of contents.
+We have audited the combined financial statements of Mississippi Home Corporation (Corporation), an instrumentality of the State of Mississippi, as of and for the years ended June 30, 2024 and 2023, and the related notes to the combined financial statements, which collectively comprise the Corporation's basic combined financial statements as listed in the table of contents.

-In our opinion, the accompanying combined financial statements present fairly, in all material respects, the financial position of the Corporation as of June 30, 2023 and 2022, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying combined financial statements present fairly, in all material respects, the financial position of the Corporation as of June 30, 2024 and 2023, and the changes in financial position and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.